 Dr. Bullón has served many roles in his career including as: a pastor, general secretary (student & professional org.), executive director (development programs), academic dean, professor, author, and board member in various organizations and projects around Central and South America as well as with IAPCHE.
 He has authored several books and other publications on the topics of mission, ethics, and Latin American and development studies.

-Rev. Mutua is the Executive Director and founding member of the Centre for Promotion of Christian Higher Education in Africa (CPCHEA).
-He holds an M.A. in philosophy from North-West University- Potchefstroom in South Africa and a B. Th. from Scott Christian University in Kenya.
-He continues to pursue advanced study at North-West University.
+Rev. Mutua is the executive director and founding member of the Centre for Promotion of Christian Higher Education in Africa (CPCHEA).
+He holds a B. Th. from Scott Christian University in Kenya, and an M.A. in philosophy from Potchefstroom University for Christian Higher Education, South Africa, prior to its inclusion in North-West University, South Africa.
+Isaac continues to pursue doctoral study in development studies at Jomo Kenyatta University of Agriculture and Technology, Kenya.
 Rev. Mutua advises Christian education movements across Sub-Saharan Africa and has supported leadership and program developments.